flexera-public/policy_templates/cost/aws/rds_instance_license_info/README.md

 This policy has the following input parameters required when launching the policy.

 - *Allowed Regions* - A list of allowed regions for an AWS account.
-Click [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) to check regions in AWS and enter the region code.
-If this field is left empty, then the policy will throw an error.
+See [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS and enter the region code.
+If SCP is enabled for an AWS account, then enter only the enabled regions if in case disabled regions are entered then the policy will throw an error.
+If this field is left blank, then the policy evaluates all the regions fetched using the **DescribeRegions** API call.
 - *Email addresses to notify* - A list of email addresses to notify

 ## Policy Actions